Sets the URL of the HTTP authentication server. The protocol is described below.

 auth_http_header X-Auth-Key "secret_string";

-The HTTP is used to communicate with the authentication server.
-The data in the response body is ignored, and the information is passed only in the headers.
+The HTTP protocol is used to communicate with the authentication server.
+The data in the response body is ignored, the information is passed only in the headers.

 Examples of requests and responses: